Skip Ribbon Commands

 Colorectal Cancer - How to prevent?

 Regular screening is the best way to detect colorectal polyps or cancer early.
 In Singapore, the recommended age of screening for colorectal cancer is 50 years old for individuals with no symptoms.
 Individuals with a family history of colorectal cancer are advised to start screening earlier.
+Speak with your healthcare provider who will be able to do a risk assessment and advise you on screening recommendations.

 Routine screening tests include: